apache/tvm-rfcs/rfcs/0011_Arm_Ethos-U_Integration.md

 # Upstreaming Plan

 The scope for the initial upstreaming is adding support for Conv2D offloading to the NPU.

-* [P1] The ci_cpu Dockerfile changes and install scripts – Arm® Corstone™-300 reference system and Ethos™-U NPU core driver
-* [P2] The Relay passes with unit tests for Conv2D (Partitioning, Preprocessing and Legalization)
-* [P3] The NPU Relay operators, TE compute definitions and TIR Passes for Conv2D and tests (unit / partial integration tests)
-* [P4] TIR to CS translator for Conv2D with unit tests
-* [P5] The C source generator
-* [P6] The overall codegen integration and tests
-* [P7] TVMC changes and tutorial to how to run a network on the Arm® Corstone™-300 reference system.
+Please refer to the [tracking issue](https://github.com/apache/tvm/issues/8482).

 Once the initial PRs are landed – we are planning to improve operator coverage.